clairefro/etymo-js/README.md

 run();
 ```

-Returns an array of search results, with most relevant at position `0`:
+Returns an array of search results, with the first item being most relevant:

 ```json
 [